 Advanced Clinical Pharmacists

-There are 6 advanced clinical pharmacist positions including medication safety, infectious diseases, transitions of care, and 3 positions in critical care.
+There are advanced clinical pharmacist positions including medication safety, infectious diseases, transitions in care, neonatology, and critical care.
 The advanced clinical pharmacists work collaboratively within the organization and the respective multidisciplinary teams to provide optimal pharmacy and patient care.

 The clinical pharmacist team works collaboratively within the organization to provide optimal pharmacy care in a decentralized, 24-hour environment.
 Pharmacists provide a multitude of consult services and protocol driven care to achieve positive outcomes within our medication preparation, distribution and administration processes.

 The Pharmacy Resident provides care as an integral part of the NFRMC pharmacy team, with the goal of acquiring broad experiences in the inpatient and outpatient settings to develop clinical and interpersonal skills.

 The Pharmacy Technician plays a key role in providing excellent service to patients.
 The Pharmacy Technician at NFRMC assists the department in providing superior clinical care by acting as a liaison to assess and triage the needs of those involved in direct patient care.
 Some of the daily pharmacy activities of a technician at NFRMC include: compound sterile and nonsterile preparations, delivery and distribution of medications and the maintenance of pharmacy inventory with the use of pharmacy automated dispensing cabinets and automated inventory systems.

 The pharmacy department serves as a training site for future pharmacists and healthcare providers.